bsundahl1/arduino-CAN/README.md

 `CS` and `INT` pins can be changed by using `CAN.setPins(cs, irq)`. `INT` pin is optional, it is only needed for receive callback mode.
 If `INT` pin is used, it **must** be interrupt capable via [`attachInterrupt(...)`](https://www.arduino.cc/en/Reference/AttachInterrupt).

-**NOTE**: Logic level converters must be used for boards which operate at 3.3V.
+**NOTE**: Logic level converters must be used for boards MCP2515 which operate at 3.3V.
+The MCP25625 can run on 3.3V or 5V power, resolving this issue.

 ### Espressif ESP32 wiring